Cryoglobulinemia

-Cryoglobulins typically precipitate (clumps together) at temperatures below normal body temperatureand will dissolve again if the blood is heated.
-The precipitated clump can block blood vessels and cause toes and fingers to become gangrenous.
-While this disease is commonly referred to as cryoglobulinemia in the medical literature, it is better termed cryoglobulinemic disease for two reasons: 1) cryoglobulinemia is also used to indicate the circulation of (usually low levels of) cryoglobulins in the absence of any symptoms or disease and 2) healthy individuals can develop transient asymptomatic cryoglobulinemia following certain infections.
+While this disease is commonly referred to as cryoglobulinemia in the medical literature, Retamozo et al. argue it is better termed cryoglobulinemic disease for two reasons: cryoglobulinemia is also used to indicate the circulation of (usually low levels of) cryoglobulins in the absence of any symptoms or disease, and healthy individuals can develop transient asymptomatic cryoglobulinemia following certain infections.

-In contrast to these benign instances of circulating cryoglobulins, cryoglobulinemic disease involves the signs and symptoms of precipitating cryoglobulins and is commonly associated with various pre-malignant, malignant, infectious, or autoimmune diseases that are the underlying cause for production of the cryoglobulins.
+In contrast to these benign instances of circulating cryoglobulins, cryoglobulinemic disease involves the signs and symptoms of precipitating cryoglobulins, commonly associated with various pre-malignant, malignant, infectious, or autoimmune diseases that are the underlying cause for the production of the cryoglobulins.